boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### Allow Paging

-This option allows you to enable the pagination in a Grid.
-When this option is enabled, the pager is enabled in the footer part and you can see the option to navigate pages like previous, next, and text box for choosing a required page and a total record count of bounded columns result.
+This option allows you to enable pagination in a Grid.
+When this option is enabled, the pager is enabled in the footer section.
+You can see options to navigate pages, such as previous, next, and a text box to choose a specific page.
+Additionally, you can view the total record count of bounded column results.

 ![Grid Row Height](/static/assets/visualizing-data/visualization-widgets/images/grid/grid-allowpaging.png)

 #### Disable Virtual Loading

-Enabling this option will fetch the entire record on initial load and there will not be any waiting indicator is shown on navigating between the pages.
+Enabling this option will fetch the entire record on the initial load, and there will not be any waiting indicator shown when navigating between pages.

 #### Page Size

-This option allows you to set a number of records that need to be fetched on the initial load.
-This also acts as page size for the pagination case.
+This option allows you to set the number of records that need to be fetched on the initial load.
+It also acts as the page size for pagination.

 ### Header Settings

-This section allows you to format the grid header visibility, color, and font-size.
+This section allows you to format the grid header visibility, color, and font size.

 ![Grid Row Height](/static/assets/visualizing-data/visualization-widgets/images/grid/grid-headersettings.png)